 It might not appeal to most of us but 20 minutes of vigorous exercise, even jumping up and down on the spot, can help shake the energy out of your system and make you feel very sleepy.
 Hmmm not sure about this one as I’m sure I’d feel more awake but I’m going to try it one of these days – with a good sports bra so I don’t end up with two black eyes!

 Chanting can also help.
 Particularly the sound ‘Aaaah’ can help to release pain and stuck negative energy.
 10 minutes of this chanting loudly and proudly can help to clear the mind allowing for deep sleep.
+Again, make sure no one sneaks up on you with their phone set to record!

 A more appealing method to me is to use your thumbs.
 Take both thumbs and push up on the bone at the top of your eye socket.
 There is a little indentation there.
 Press on this and it will feel like a little dull pressure but it can help calm and aid sleep.
 It’s also good for relieving tension headaches.

 A relaxing essential oil blend could help you to relax too.
 Sleepy thyme balm contains a blend of six different essential oils that all help you to relax and drift off to sleep.
+Click on the link to see what they are.

 Magnesium supplements can also help as we rarely eat enough magnesium rich foods like dark leafy greens, nuts, seeds, fish, beans, whole grains, avocados, yoghurt, bananas, dried fruit, dark chocolate (proper stuff).
 I’m working on something that isn’t food but does contain magnesium so watch this space!